Obituaries

 She is survived by her husband of 60 years, John, and their four children and nine grandchildren: Professor Deirdre McKay (Dr. Benjamin Smith, UK, and Callum McKay-Smith); Christina McKay (Mikael Brodin, Halifax, and Timothy, Genevieve, and Linnea); Dr. Hugh McKay (Dr. Monique Richard, USA, and Shannon, Alyssa, and Grace); and Mary McKay (Stuart Benson, Ottawa, and Abbigail and Thomas).

-She also leaves her siblings Helen Cathcart, Frances Gregor (Dr. Ronald), and Margo Sly.
+She also leaves her siblings Helen Cathcart, Frances Gregor (Dr. Ronald), and Margo Pullen Sly.
 She was predeceased by her brothers Hugh Pullen (Gill) and William Pullen (Julia) and her sister Sarah McLaughlin.
 She will be remembered by her nieces, nephews, friends, and neighbours.

 Her family thanks the compassionate care team at Whitehills for their support in her final months.